NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Distracting Shot.md

 The sheer power of your attacks, or the overwhelming number of them, leaves an enemy flustered.
-If you critically hit your hunted prey with a ranged weapon, or hit it at least twice on the same turn with a ranged weapon, it's [[Conditions/Off-Guard|Off-Guard]] until the start of your next turn.
+If you critically hit your hunted prey with a ranged weapon, or hit it at least twice on the same turn with a ranged weapon, it's [[Off-Guard|Off-Guard]] until the start of your next turn.

 *Source: Pathfinder Player Core*
 *ORC*